-David Gessner has been called "the Woody Allen of nature writing” (and not by himself).
-He’s the author of eight books, including My Green Manifesto and The Tarball Chronicles, both of which grew out of reporting for OnEarth.
+David Gessner is the author of eight books, including My Green Manifesto and The Tarball Chronicles, both of which grew out of reporting for OnEarth.
 He has won the John Burroughs award for best natural history essay, taught environmental writing at Harvard, and founded the literary journal Ecotone.
 He currently teaches creative writing at the University of North Carolina Wilmington.

 Stories by David Gessner

 Fifty years ago this week, the Beatles landed at JFK and toured the East Coast, sending Americans into a frenzy.
 Now another photogenic group—with its own fan club—has arrived.